PureDreamerGk/Carl_Xiong_Research_Log/Carl_Xiong_Research_Log _f21.md

 3. Did the students keeping their logs seem to meet their goals?
 Did they get better at meeting their goals over time?

    I believe all students from the sample done a great job on keeping their logs and meet their goals by the deadline.
 The log provide a clear to-do list, which serve the same function of the deadline of an assignment in classes.
 Student could better manage their time and efforts when their goal is claerly elaborated.
 I denfiently feel that all students from the sample get better at meeting their goals and writing their logs.

 4. Anything else you want to say about the logs?

     I really appreciate reading all the students' log because it provides me an abstract of the reserach process in the project.
+It is always great to look at some work done by former students because it conforts my little anxiety.